jasperbobasper/jasperbobasper/README.md

 - ⚡ Fun fact: I can play the trumpet and the bass guitar

-Here are some of the projects I have completed during my time at 42, sorted from most recent to oldest
+Here are some of the projects I have completed during my time at 42, sorted from most recent to oldest ⚠️ Some repositories are still under construction ⚠️

 | Project Name      | Description                                           | Language/s         |
 |-------------------|-------------------------------------------------------|------------------  |